THE BACH INSTITUTE

 The Bach Institute is a collaboration amongst Emmanuel Music, Oberlin College and Winsor Music.
 It provides students and young professionals with the opportunity to explore and perform Bach cantata arias.
 For nearly three weeks in January, students participate in the weekly cantatas at Emmanuel Church, study Bach cantata arias and perform them on outreach concerts in Boston and the surrounding area.
 The culmination of the Bach Institute is a public concert at Emmanuel Church.

 The Bach Institute is open to college students, graduate students and young professionals from all over the world.
-There are openings for: soprano, mezzo-soprano, tenor, baritone/bass-baritone, violin, oboe, flute, cello, and keyboard.
+There are openings for: soprano, mezzo-soprano, tenor, baritone/bass-baritone, violin, oboe, flute, cello, double bass, and keyboard.
 (Keyboard players should know or expect to learn figured bass.)

 The bach institute offers: